CartoDB/carto.js/doc/getting_started.md

 **Tip:** You can download a viz.json from any visualization you have created and inspect it with a text editor, or view it in your browser if you have a JSON viewer.
 If you are unfamiliar with the JSON file format, view the [official JSON website](http://json.org/) for more information.

-## Adding CartoDB Layers to an Existing Map
+## Adding CARTO Layers to an Existing Map

-In case you already have a map instantiated on your page, you can simply use the [createLayer](#cartodbcreatelayermap-layersource--options--callback) method to add new CartoDB layers to it.
-This is particullary useful when you have more things on your map apart from CartoDB layers or you have an application where you want to integrate CartoDB layers.
+In case you already have a map instantiated on your page, you can simply use the [createLayer](#cartodbcreatelayermap-layersource--options--callback) method to add new CARTO layers to it.
+This is particullary useful when you have more things on your map apart from CARTO layers or you have an application where you want to integrate CARTO layers.

 Below, you have an example using a previously instantiated Leaflet map.